Hello there, adventurer! Thinking about climbing Kilimanjaro? You are in the right place!

 You don’t want your tent to be of bad quality and your sleeping bags to be thin.
 If you feel cold and miserable at night, you won’t make it to the summit, trust me!

 As for the porters, in dishonest companies, porters are paid less than minimum wage and sometimes they are not paid at all (they work for tips).
 This is horrible as porters are amazing humans, they do a really hard job on the mountain and they pretty much make your summit happen for you.
 Would you like to be involved in a company that treats people like this?
 I most certainly would not like to support an organization like that!

 Equipment, food, guide’s experience level – all this makes a big difference and all this costs money.

 But all Kilimanjaro tour operators have to go through a certification process and all guides are licensed, so all of these companies must be good, right? – Wrong!

 Please remember that we are still talking about Tanzania, the heart of Africa, where some of the certifications are true only on paper, there are hundreds of ways to trick the imperfect system and the corruption is still very strong in the country.
 That is why I would only trust my life to a company that I know for sure is good and trustworthy!

-Here is the list of companies that I can recommend because I either took a tour with them myself or I talked to people while being on the mountain and they vouched for them:
+Here is the list of companies that I can recommend because I talked to their staff and their customers and I saw the quality of the equipment they use: